6th Grade Reading Assignment

 - Geography (mountain ranges, rivers, forests, climate, etc.)

-- Politics (government, current events, foreign relations, etc.) History (colonization, wars, major events, etc.)
+- Politics (government, current events, foreign relations, etc.)

-Optionally you may bring a traditional dish from your country.
+Optionally, you may bring a traditional dish from your country.
 If you bring enough to share with the whole class you will get 5 bonus points!

-- In the write-up include:
+In the write-up, include:

 - Continent